 The impact of Covid-19 on period poverty in the UK

 Managing your period can be a challenge at the best of times.
 It’s no surprise that a global pandemic and product shortages following stockpiling have made it worse.

-New research done by Plan International during lockdown found that 30% of 14-21-year olds struggled to afford period products in the UK.
+New research done by Plan International during lockdown found that 30% of 14-21-year olds struggled to afford period products in the UK during the pandemic.
 Over half of them used toilet paper as an alternative.

-The charity WaterAid conducted their own research and found that 54% of British women aged 18-55 have also experienced increased challenges in managing their periods during lockdown.
+The charity WaterAid conducted their own research and found that 54% of British women aged 18-55 have also experienced increased challenges in managing their periods during lockdowns.

 It’s in situations like this that the benefits of the reusable Mooncup menstrual cup can be all the more clear.
 You only need one Mooncup, which can last years and years.
 There’s no need to stockpile different absorbency pads or tampons and with no monthly repeat purchase, you save money too.